Pet Lovers Beware of Internet Puppy Scams

-If you’re being asked to wire transfer money through Western Union or Money Gram for payment your being advised not to send it.
+- If you’re being asked to wire transfer money through the Western Union or Money Gram for payment your being advised not to send it.
 You will be giving your money away.

-Research adverts you see online to verify legitimacy of ads.
+- Research adverts you see online to verify the legitimacy of ads.
 Many well-known scams can be found this way.

 - Beware of anyone offering ridiculously discounted prices, especially if they won’t speak with you on the phone.
 Confirm a breeder’s name, phone number, and address.

 Note: Some of the names, addresses, email addresses, telephone numbers or other information in samples on this website may have been impersonated or spoofed.

 Check the comment section below for additional information and share what you know or ask a question about this article by leaving a comment below.

 Remember to forward suspicious, malicious, or phishing email messages to us at the following email address: email@example.com.
 And, report missing persons, scams, untrustworthy, or fraudulent websites to us.
 Tell us why you consider the websites untrustworthy or fraudulent.
 Also, to quickly find answers to your questions, use our search